Rui Hachimura and Deni Avdija are regaining their footing after missing so much time

-“At that point, when we did not have a foul, he made the right decision by not fouling [Herro]," Brooks said on a videoconference after, “just making him make a tough shot over.”
+“At that point, when we did not have a foul, he made the right decision by not fouling [Herro]," Brooks said on a videoconference afterward, “just making him make a tough shot over.”

 The move was a small but crucial save that helped prevent potential disaster — and was one of many ways Hachimura impacted Wednesday’s win even when he wasn’t perfect.

-The forward went 3-for-11 from the floor and had three turnovers against the Heat in his third subpar offensive game after returning from a two-week stint in the league’s coronavirus protocols, for which he missed three games.
+The forward went 3 for 11 from the field and had three turnovers against the Heat in his third subpar offensive game since his return from a two-week stint in the league’s coronavirus protocols, during hich he missed three games.

 Yet Hachimura also had a team-high nine rebounds and five assists.
 He contested two shots in the final minute, one against Herro and the other against a hard-charging Jimmy Butler.